VilariStorms/Cumsay/README.md

 ```
 ## Install

+# Important note!
+-  apt.vilari.site is currently unavailible as I am switching hosting providers.
+You will have to build from source for now

 Packages are available for the most popular distros but you can also build from source with:

 ```